dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 These include

-- `artefactType` as a top level field.
+- `artifactType` as a top level field.
 Preferred over `config.mediaType` for new artefacts.
 - `subject` field to be used establishing relationships between.
 - `/v2/<name>/referrers/<digest>` referrers API endpoint to query relationships based on the `subject` descriptor.